-- You're signed in with the same Apple ID on both devices. - Your devices are connected to Wi-Fi. - Your devices are within Bluetooth range of one another (about 33 feet or 10 meters). - On your iPad and on another iPadOS or iOS device, Handoff is turned on in Settings Settings Sequence > General > AirPlay & Handoff, and Bluetooth is turned on in Settings Sequence > General > Gene - On Mac, Handoff is turned on in System Preferences > General, and Bluetooth is turned on in System Preferences > Bluetooth. - Each device has the minimum relevant software version installed: iOS 10, iPadOS 13, macOS 10.12, or later.
+- You're signed in with the same Apple ID on both devices. - On your Mac, you've turned on Wi-Fi, Bluetooth, and Handoff. - On your iPad and on another iOS or iPadOS device, you've turned on Wi-Fi, Bluetooth, and Handoff. - Your devices are within Bluetooth range of one another (about 33 feet or 10 meters). - Each device has the minimum relevant software version installed: iOS 10, iPadOS 13, macOS 10.12, or later.